voxel51/fiftyone/docs/source/user_guide/brain.rst

 Now, whenever you have selected one or more patches in the App, a similarity menu icon will appear above the grid, enabling you to sort by visual similarity to your current selection.
-The menu will list the ``brain_key`` for all applicable similarity indexes (if there are multiple) so you can choose which index to use to perform the search.
+The menu will list the ``brain_key`` for all applicable similarity indexes so you can choose which index to use to perform the search.
 You can also optionally specify a maximum number of matches to return (``k``) and whether to sort in order of least similarity (``reverse``):

 .. code-block:: python
     :linenos: